cryostatio/jfr-datasource/README.md

 ![Build Status](https://github.com/cryostatio/jfr-datasource/actions/workflows/ci.yaml/badge.svg)

-This demonstrates how a simple json data source can be used in Grafana to read the events of a JFR file.
+This demonstrates how a simple JSON data source can be used in Grafana to read the events from a JFR file.

 ## Usage

 ### Dependencies

-For native image support, graalvm 22.3 (Java 17 version) is needed with path to it's directory set via environment variable `GRAALVM_HOME`.
-This can be downloaded from:
+For native image support, GraalVM 22.3 (Java 17 version) is needed with the environment variable `GRAALVM_HOME` set to its path.
+It can be downloaded from:
 ```
 https://github.com/graalvm/graalvm-ce-builds/releases
 ```